-One of the reasons why German has such a high standing in the science community is the fact that Germany's universities have an excellent international reputation and are free for everyone(even non-Germans).
-In the year 2011, the country was the fourth most popular destination for students from abroad with more than a quarter of a million foreigners being enrolled in German schools.
-What's more, the German system for higher education boasts a number of universities with a very low or non-existent tuition fee.
+One of the reasons why German has such a high standing in the science community is the fact that Germany's universities have an excellent international reputation and are free for everyone (even non-Germans).
 You could study there for free!